Do you have broken voice memo files? You can fix those files by yourself. I will show you the steps in this article.

 If you encounter any difficulties, please feel free to post a comment.

-If you want us to repair your corrupted files, please contact us at firstname.lastname@example.org.
+If you want us to repair your corrupted files, please send email to firstname.lastname@example.org

-If the file is very large, please upload it to Dropbox or Google Drive, etc. and give us the link.
+If the file is very large, please upload it to Dropbox, Google Drive, or WeTransfer and send us the share link.

 3-23-16, Ekoda, Aoba Ward, Yokohama, 225-0005, Japan.